-Medical costs related to the birth mother’s prenatal care, birth, and postnatal care
+Medical costs related to the prospective birth mother’s prenatal care, birth, and postnatal care

 Expenses related to the care of the child prior to the decree of adoption being issued

-While PA adoption laws don’t enforce repayment of any paid expenses should the birth family decide to parent, American Adoptions offers a unique Risk-Sharing program to financially protect adoptive parents from adoption disruptions.
+While PA adoption laws don’t enforce repayment of any paid expenses should the prospective birth family decide to parent, American Adoptions offers a unique Risk-Sharing Program to financially protect adoptive parents from adoption disruptions.

-To learn what adoption laws in Pennsylvania may affect you, call 1-800-ADOPTION now to speak to a PA adoption specialist.
+To learn more about adopting a child in Pennsylvania with our agency, call 1-800-ADOPTION now to speak to a PA adoption specialist.

 Information available through these links is the sole property of the companies and organizations listed therein.
 America Adoptions, Inc. provides this information as a courtesy and is in no way responsible for its content or accuracy.